 If a puppy from this stock is purchased as a family pet, the owner will almost inevitably have problems because the dog will behave aggressively when restrained from meeting other dogs.
 This can be a turbo boost layered over other types of aggression when the dog is on-leash or otherwise restrained.

 Skipping Steps in the Aggression Cycle

 Ideally, a dog shows a lot of restraint when acting defensively.
-In many situations a dog may accomplish what is needed by just a posture and then escalating accordingly to a growl, snarl, snap at the air, a "hit" where the dog hits a competitor with his teeth but does not injure, and then escalating levels of bites that will cause injury before an all out fight or attack.
+In many situations, the dog may accomplish what is needed by a posture and if the other dog or human doesn’t back off, escalate to a growl, snarl, snap at the air, a "hit" in which the dog hits a competitor with his teeth without breaking skin, and then escalating bite-levels intended to cause more serious injury, before moving to an all-out fight or attack.

-Skipping steps in the aggression cycle, in rare cases, can be the result of intense human punishment for early steps in the cycle, particularly growling.
+Skipping steps in the aggression cycle can, in rare cases, have been caused by someone punishing the dog for early steps in the cycle, particularly growling.

 Usually, genetics is the main culprit and the behavior can be found in bloodlines of many breeds that are otherwise not known for overly aggressive behavior but were haphazardly bred.

 In other bloodlines, the behavior was an intentionally selected for trait that gave an advantage to certain working dogs, terriers, and fighting breeds that needed the advantage of a quick bite to excel at their tasks.
 Skipping steps in the aggression cycle can also be associated with not responding to signals of surrender and submission after the onset of aggression.

 One type of aggression can be layered over and exacerbate other types